Tate McRae discography

-Canadian singer Tate McRae has released three studio albums, one compilation album, two extended plays and 37 singles (including three as a featured artist) and four promotional singles.
+Canadian singer Tate McRae has released three studio albums, one compilation album, two extended plays and 39 singles (including three as a featured artist) and four promotional singles.
 After gaining recognition as a dancer, McRae began posting original songs and covers on her YouTube channel.
 In 2017, she found viral success with her debut single—"One Day"—which was later certified Gold by the Recording Industry Association of America (RIAA).
 She went on to sign a record deal with RCA Records in 2019.

 Her first official release with the label included her EP All the Things I Never Said (2020) and garnered the single "Stupid" which peaked at number 60 on the Canadian Hot 100 marking her first appearance on the chart.
 She made her US Billboard Hot 100 debut with her follow-up international hit single "You Broke Me First", which peaked at number 17.
 The song became the lead single off her second EP, Too Young to Be Sad (2021) which peaked at number 94 on the Billboard 200.
-That same year, she released a string of collaborations including "You" with Troye Sivan and "Working" with Khalid which peaked at number 58 and 88 on the Hot 100 respectively.
+That same year, she released a string of collaborations including "You" with Regard and Troye Sivan and "Working" with Khalid which peaked at number 58 and 88 on the Hot 100 respectively.

 In 2022, McRae released her debut album, I Used to Think I Could Fly (2022) which peaked at number 3 and 13 in Canada and the US respectively.
 The album garnered the single "She's All I Wanna Be" which reached top ten in Canada and top 50 in the US.
 She announced her second studio album, Think Later in 2023 and released the song "Greedy" which found critical and commercial success, peaking atop various charts including the Canadian Hot 100 and the Billboard Global 200.
 The song also became her first top five song on the Billboard Hot 100, peaking at number three.
 Think Later followed, debuting at numbers three and four in Canada and the US respectively, additionally garnering the single "Exes".

 In late 2024, McRae premiered a new single during her Think Later World Tour Madison Square Garden show.
 "It's OK I'm OK", was later released and became the inaugural number-one song on the US Hot Dance/Pop Songs chart.
 She followed with her third studio album So Close to What (2025) which debuted at number one on the Billboard 200 and spawned additional singles "2 Hands", "Sports Car" and "Revolving Door".
 She released the follow-up singles "Just Keep Watching" for the F1 soundtrack, and "What I Want" with Morgan Wallen, which topped the Billboard Hot 100 marking McRae's first number one on the chart.